 Brokers in Australia are licensed and authorised by ASIC.
 The most prestigious license for a Crypto Currency or Forex broker is from ASIC.

-Plus500 is a broker that is licensed and regulated by ASIC in Australia.
-They offer investors a unique CFD trading platform, with CFD’s on Stocks, Crypto and Forex.
+Plus500 is a popular CFD provider.
+They offer investors a unique CFD trading platform, with CFD’s on Stocks, Crypto Currencies and Forex.

 Most people start with a Free Demo Account, see here.